 Connecting Assets to Service- Service projects in your community are a perfect way to build assets in youth.
 The Volunteer Center of Southern Iowa Director shares a personal story of building assets during a service project.

-Early Adolescents- Children ages six through 12 have a lot of puzzling challenges.
+Middle Childhood- Children ages six through 12 have a lot of puzzling challenges.
 But when you put together the pieces of the 40 Developmental Assets and the Developmental Ages and Stages, the picture can become clear.
+The first in a three-part series.